 • has knowledge of and follows the professional ethical guidelines for occupational therapists to promote people's right to activity and participation

-• can convey and document professional occupational therapy practice to users and collaborators
+• can convey and document professional occupational therapy practice to clients and collaborators

 • can plan and collaborate interdisciplinary, interprofessional, cross-sectoral and across companies and levels, and initiate such collaboration

-• can plan and carry out treatment or services that ensure users 'and relatives' participation and rights
+• can plan and carry out treatment or services that ensure clients' and relatives' participation and rights

-• can assess and prevent the risk of adverse events and knows methods for systematic follow-up of such events
+• can assess and prevent the risk of adverse events and has knowledge regarding methods for systematic follow-up of such events

-The course is open to students from institutions with which the education has entered into an agreement.
-The students must have passed the first and second years of a bachelor's degree in occupational therapy.
+The course is open for students from institutions the Norwegian University of Applied Sciences (HVL) has agreement with.
+Students who have passed the first and second years of an occupational therapy bachelor's degree is eligible to apply.

 Recommended previous knowledge

-During the clinical placement, the students usually have an occupational therapist as a supervisor, who has weekly supervision with the student.
-Learning objectives and plan are followed up by both a teacher and the supervisor.
-The student's work related to learning goals and plan, learning situations, activity analysis and critical assessment of a scientific paper will also be discussed in tutorials.
-Other topics that are relevant to the student and the workplace can also be addressed in tutorials.
+During the clinical placement, the student usually receives weekly supervision and have an occupational therapist as a supervisor.
+Learning objectives and plan are followed up both by a teacher and the appointed supervisor.
+The student's work related to learning objectives and plan, learning situations, activity analysis and critical assessment of a scientific paper, will be discussed in tutorials.
+Other topics that are relevant can also be addressed in tutorials.

-A teacher from the education provides feedback on and approve learning objectives and plans for the clinical placement.
+A teacher provides feedback on and approve learning objectives and plans for the clinical placement period.
 Follow-up, usually in the form of a digital meeting or phone call, is carried out by the teacher approximately midway through the clinical placement.

-Students must also have time for self-study corresponding to one working day per week.
+The student must also have time for self-study corresponding to one working day per week.
 Allocated time for self-study must be adapted to work routines at the individual workplace, which the student and supervisor agree on.
-It is not possible to save study time, in order to shorten the period of clinical placement.
+It is not possible to save study time in order to shorten the period of clinical placement.
 A work effort equivalent to 40 hours per week is expected; 30 hours at the workplace and 10 hours for self-study.

 Compulsory learning activities

-Clinical placement is assessed as passed/failed.
-The assessment is based on the student's performance in practice, which includes whether the learning outcomes (learning goals and plan for practice) have been met.
-The assessment also includes the completion of learning situations, activity analysis, and the presentation of a critically appraised scientific paper.
+The clinical placement is assessed as passed or failed.
+The assessment is based on the student's performance in practice, which includes whether the learning outcomes (learning objectives and plan for practice) have been met.
+The assessment also includes the completion of LS, activity analysis, and the presentation of a critically appraised scientific paper.

-Requirements for 90% attendance must be met, and the assignment on interprofessional collaboration must be passed.
+The 90% attendance requirement must be met, and the assignment on interprofessional collaboration must be passed.

-If there is doubt as to whether the student will reach the learning outcomes and pass the clinical placement, and the doubt arises before the student is halfway through the practice period, the student must be notified in writing.
-In the notice, the supervisor must state what the student does not master, and which requirements must be met in order to pass the period.
+If in doubt as to whether the student will reach the learning outcomes and pass the clinical placement, and the doubt arises before the student is halfway through the practice period, the student must be notified in writing.
+In this notice, the supervisor must state what the student does not master, and which requirements must be met in order to pass the period.

 New clinical placement